nuriacar/nuriacar.github.io/cv.md

 + [Udemy Instructor](/udemy/)
 + [Developing art and math toys](/muucit/)

-Some of the codes I wrote (less harmful) are at the following links:
+Some of the codes I wrote are at the following links:

 [GitHub](https://github.com/nuriacar)|[cevizlab®](/cevizlab/)
 {: style="text-align: center; font-size: 80%;"}